rwxrob/zet/20210502133019/README.md

 But hey, don't take all of this *too* seriously.
 As human beings every one of us deserves respect even if our ideas are ridiculously stupid and uninformed.
-Attack ideas, not people.
+Attack ideas, not people, especially the `nvim` developers.

 :::